snaaleeye/eng114_ansible/readme.md

 Step 7: Get public DNS

 Step 8: ssh into EC2 instance

 ## Hybrid Architecture Diagram

 ![Untitled (2)](https://user-images.githubusercontent.com/105854053/175952763-e6788651-99c9-49a6-af1c-c755deb4b0b0.jpg)

+errors
+fatal: [localhost]: FAILED! => {"changed": false, "msg": "Instances with id(s) ['i-0c2154f122e72388c'] were created previously but have since been terminated - use a (possibly different) 'instanceid' parameter"}
+you need to change the instant name in the hosts file as this causes a conflict.

 ## Ansible Server Drift